Eyevinn/streaming-onboarding/README.md

 - [Quality based encoding:](https://medium.com/@eyevinntechnology/the-road-to-everywhere-by-improving-existing-transcoding-workflows-ac427af68cbd) Introduction to quality based encoding

 - [An ffmpeg tutorial:](https://github.com/leandromoreira/ffmpeg-libav-tutorial) A crash course on how to use FFmpeg

+## How To Guides

+- [How to build your own streaming video HTML player:](https://medium.com/@eyevinntechnology/how-to-build-your-own-streaming-video-html-player-6ee85d4d078a) Under the hood of a HTML video player

+- [Generate MPEG-TS from file with ffmpeg](https://medium.com/@eyevinntechnology/generate-mpeg-ts-from-file-with-ffmpeg-7561181e6369) How an MPEG-TS multicast stream can be generated with ffmpeg by looping an MP4 file

+- [Using ffmpeg and SRT to Transport Video Signal to the Cloud:](https://medium.com/@eyevinntechnology/using-ffmpeg-and-srt-to-transport-video-signal-to-the-cloud-7160960f846a) Using SRT (Secure Reliable Transport) and ffmpeg to transport the video signal to the cloud

+- [Loop file and generate multiple video bitrates muxed in MPEG-TS with ffmpeg](https://medium.com/@eyevinntechnology/loop-file-and-generate-multiple-video-bitrates-muxed-in-mpeg-ts-with-ffmpeg-85658d0b74bb) How to generate an MPEG-TS containing multiple video streams each of different resolutions and bitrates

 ## UHD and HDR